dwyl/phase-three/plan.md

 Running our own co-working space is how we create the best working environment for our London-based team members and for London-based organisations looking for a productive and creative workspace.

+> Currently, this is set up and known as QuietSpace.

 ##### Why?
 Having full ownership of the place where we work means that we can feel like